 If the circuit doesn’t blow, turn the lights back on and plug in appliances one by one to check for the overload or short circuit.

-If one device that draws a lot of current seems to overload the circuit, you can turn off other devices when using it, but it is probably a better idea to have your electrical service upgraded.)
-If the lights or receptacles still don’t work, there is probably a loose wire somewhere.
+If one device that draws a lot of current seems to overload the circuit, you can turn off other devices when using it, but it is probably a better idea to have your electrical service upgraded.
+If the lights or receptacles still don’t work, a loose wire is probably causing the problem.
 In the case of a charred or loose wire, you will need to call in an electrician.

 Featured Resource: Get a Pre-Screened Local Electrical Wiring Contractor